Shibley Righton LLP

 What is the supervisory authority / regulator in charge of data protection?

 Each jurisdiction in Canada has its own independent privacy commissioner who oversees its data protection laws.
-For example, The Office of the Privacy Commissioner of Canada ("PCC") oversees Canada's federal private-sector and federal public-sector privacy laws.
+For example, The Office of the Privacy Commissioner of Canada ('PCC') oversees Canada's federal private-sector and federal public-sector privacy laws.

 Is there a requirement to register with a supervisory authority / regulator?